krdesigns-com/krdesigns-com.github.io/_posts/2020-05-22-raspbian-official-boot-from-USB-SSD-drive.md

 RaspiOS is now replacing raspbian, furthermore you will need to update the EEPROM with a newer one which have less bugs.

-This is a my second tutorial on how to enable your Raspbian Pi 4 to boot from SSD Drive running the latest raspbian buster (2020-02-13).
+This is a my second tutorial on how to enable your Raspbian Pi 4 to boot from SSD Drive running the latest raspiOS (2020-05-27).

 ### WARNING THIS IS BETA EEPROM DO IT AT YOUR OWN RISK